University of Waterloo Health Services Centre Expansion

 The final design incorporated:

-- A calm interior to counter peoples’ natural anxiety with going to see the doctor,
+- A calm interior to counter peoples’ natural anxiety with going to see a doctor

 - The renovation of the existing building to improve way-finding and create open, light-filled common spaces.
 It houses a new family clinic and improved human resources medical support.